 [PR 5.x.6-001] The 5G system with satellite access shall be able to support store and forward operation

-[PR 5.x.6-002] The 5G system with satellite access shall be able to inform a UE that the satellite is operating in S&F mode.[PR 5.x.6-003] If the 5G system with satellite access supports store and forward operation, it shall be able to inform a UE using the satellite access that the message will be stored due to no feeder link available.
+[PR 5.x.6-002] The 5G system with satellite access shall be able to inform a UE that store and forward operation is applied.

-[PR 5.x.6-004] If the 5G system with satellite access supports store and forward operation, it shall be able to inform a UE using the satellite access that there is a change of situation regarding the availability of the feeder link.

-[PR 5.x.6-005] If the 5G system with satellite access supports store and forward operation, it shall be able to provide a validity period for the message to be stored.
+[PR 5.x.6-003] The 5G system with satellite access supporting store and forward operation shall be able to provide a validity period for the data to be stored.

-[PR 5.x.6-006] If the 5G system with satellite access supports store and forward operation, it shall be able to inform a UE that the maximum capacity of storage is reached.
+[PR 5.x.6-004] The 5G system with satellite access supporting store and forward operation shall be able to inform a UE when the maximum system capacity of storage is reached.

-[PR 5.x.6-007] If the 5G system with satellite access supports store and forward operation, it shall support a mechanism to configure and provision specific required QoS and priority policies for S&F services (eg. delivery priority, acknowledgment policy, integrity and maximum allowed transfer delay…)
+[PR 5.x.6-005] The 5G system with satellite access supporting store and forward operation shall support a mechanism to configure and provision specific required QoS and priority policies for S&F operation (eg. delivery priority, acknowledgment policy, maximum allowed transfer delay…).